 Thus, air at high altitudes is less dense than air at low altitudes, and a mass of hot air is less dense than a mass of cool air.

-Changes in density affect the aerodynamic performance of aircraft with the same horsepower.
-An aircraft can fly faster at a high altitude where the density is low than at a low altitude where the density is greater.
+Changes in air density affect aircraft aerodynamic performance and engine performance.
+At higher altitudes, reduced air density decreases aerodynamic drag, which can allow an aircraft to achieve higher true airspeeds, provided sufficient engine power is available.
 This is because air offers less resistance to the aircraft when it contains a smaller number of air particles per unit of volume.

 Humidity